marcelocra/devmagic/CONTRIBUTING.md

 - **Well-commented** - explain what each section does
 - **Tested** - try them in a fresh container

+## Dotfiles Integration

+DevMagic automatically runs `~/prj/dotfiles/shell/install.sh` when the container starts (if it exists).
+This keeps DevMagic focused on container infrastructure while your dotfiles handle personal preferences.

+For setup instructions and architecture details, see [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).

 ## Adding to the Showcase

 To add your project to the showcase: